aimrt.channel

 Configuration Overview

-The aimrt.channel configuration item is used to configure the Channel functionality.
-The detailed configuration items are described below:
+The aimrt.channel configuration item is used to configure the Channel feature.
+Detailed configuration items are described below:

 Node